Sapient-AI/docs/README.md

 ## Junit 4 Platform

-Sapient utilizes the JUnit 4 Vintage programming model for test code generation and employs the respective engine to execute and validate the tests if Junit 4 libraries have been included in the project.
+BaseRock utilizes the JUnit 4 Vintage programming model for test code generation and employs the respective engine to execute and validate the tests if Junit 4 libraries have been included in the project.
 Following dependencies can be included for JUnit 4:

 - Maven